Why Influencers Ghost Brands?

 The autopsy nobody wants to perform

 Most brand managers reach the same conclusion: the creator is flaky.
 Unreliable.
 A bad partner.
 They get added to a mental blacklist and forgotten.
 But that verdict skips the inconvenient part, which is the period before the ghost.
 Walk through it like a detective, not a scorned client.
+The real answer to why influencers ghost brands lives in these three scenes.

 Scene 01 – The opening message